-Figure~\ref{fig:times_mstar} (bottom) shows the lookback times to pericenters about the MW-mass host, for satellites that have experienced at least one pericenter.
-Some satellites have orbited their MW-mass host multiple times, so we show the lookback time to two pericenters: the most recent pericenter, $\tperirec$ (green), and the minimum-distance pericenter, $\tperimin$ (purple).
+Figure~\ref{fig:times_mstar} (bottom) shows the lookback times to pericentres about the MW-mass host, for satellites that have experienced at least one pericentre.
+Some satellites have orbited their MW-mass host multiple times, so we show the lookback time to two pericentres: the most recent pericentre, $\tperirec$ (green), and the minimum-distance pericentre, $\tperimin$ (purple).
 The mass dependence of $\tperirec$ is weak.
-However, lower-mass satellites experienced earlier $\tperimin$ than higher-mass satellites, again because lower-mass satellites fell in earlier, when the MW-mass halo was smaller, so their overall orbit and pericenter distance was smaller than for higher-mass satellites that fell in at later times on larger orbits.
-Given that dynamical friction tends to shrink the orbits of satellites over time, particularly those with $\Mstar \gtrsim 10^8 \Msun$ or $\Mhp \gtrsim 3 \times 10^{10} \Msun$, one might assume that, for satellites that have experienced multiple pericenters, the minimum pericenter should be equal to the most recent.
-However, for satellites with $\Mstar \lesssim 3 \times 10^7 \Msun$, the minimum pericenter occurred $1 - 3 \Gyr$ earlier than the most recent pericenter, and the 68th percentile in $\tperimin$ spans a much larger range in lookback time, $0.25 - 9 \Gyr$, than $\tperirec$, $0 - 5 \Gyr$.
-At $\Mstar \gtrsim 3 \times 10^7 \Msun$, where the typical number of pericenters experienced is only about 1 (see below), and where dynamical friction is more efficient, the two are more comparable.
+However, lower-mass satellites experienced earlier $\tperimin$ than higher-mass satellites, again because lower-mass satellites fell in earlier, when the MW-mass halo was smaller, so their overall orbit and pericentre distance was smaller than for higher-mass satellites that fell in at later times on larger orbits.
+Given that dynamical friction tends to shrink the orbits of satellites over time, particularly those with $\Mstar \gtrsim 10^8 \Msun$ or $\Mhp \gtrsim 3 \times 10^{10} \Msun$, one might assume that, for satellites that have experienced multiple pericentres, the minimum pericentre should be equal to the most recent.
+However, for satellites with $\Mstar \lesssim 3 \times 10^7 \Msun$, the minimum pericentre occurred $1 - 3 \Gyr$ earlier than the most recent pericentre, and the 68th percentile in $\tperimin$ spans a much larger range in lookback time, $0.25 - 9 \Gyr$, than $\tperirec$, $0 - 5 \Gyr$.
+At $\Mstar \gtrsim 3 \times 10^7 \Msun$, where the typical number of pericentres experienced is only about 1 (see below), and where dynamical friction is more efficient, the two are more comparable.
 Thus, the naive expectation that low-mass satellite orbits remain relatively unchanged because they do not experience strong dynamical friction cannot explain the trends in Figure~\ref{fig:times_mstar}.
-Furthermore, although the medians between $\tperimin$ and $\tperirec$ are comparable, the 68th percentile range (and full distribution) shows that differences between these pericenter metrics exist for satellites with $\Mstar \gtrsim 3 \times 10^7 \Msun$ also, implying that even the orbits of massive satellites can increase over time.
+Furthermore, although the medians between $\tperimin$ and $\tperirec$ are comparable, the 68th percentile range (and full distribution) shows that differences between these pericentre metrics exist for satellites with $\Mstar \gtrsim 3 \times 10^7 \Msun$ also, implying that even the orbits of massive satellites can increase over time.